AnimMouse/ChatGPT-with-Me-Website/content/posts/bash-vs-powershell.md

 >
 > In summary, PowerShell is more closely related to traditional programming languages than Bash, due to its syntax and feature set.

-is there a scripting language like powershell on linux that is still a CLI, but closer to programming languages like python?
+Is there a scripting language like PowerShell on Linux that is still a CLI, but closer to programming languages like python?

 > Yes, there is a scripting language on Linux that is similar to PowerShell in terms of its syntax and feature set, and that is Python.
 >